CarouselSMS/API_deprecated/sections/api/callbacks-general.md

         mechanism of transferring control to another application or redirecting to itself with a different keyword.

-#### Example of JSON response:
+#### Example of JSON response

 `{"body":"Switching to another app","close_session":true,"reprocess":"another keyword"}`

 After receiving this response, the SL will:

-1. Send a message”Switching to another app" as a response to the initial MO
+1. Send a message "*Switching to another app*" as a response to the initial MO.
-2. Close the session between the app and the phone
+2. Close the session between the app and the phone.
-3. Pretend to receive (will send it to itself) an MO with text "*another keyword*" from the same phone
+3. Pretend to receive (will send it to itself) an MO with text "*another keyword*" from the same phone.

 Delivery report `(delivery_report)`
 -----------------------------------